-The streets of Adelaide came alive again to the sounds of Formula One last month (November 19-20) for the third edition of the Adelaide Motorsport Festival.
-This year, the festival organizers reunited three drivers from the Adelaide era (1985-1995) with their original cars to wind back the years to a golden era of Formula 1 and a special F1 city.
+The streets of Adelaide came alive again to the sounds of Formula 1 last month for the third edition of the Adelaide Motorsport Festival.
+This year, three drivers from the Adelaide era were reunited with their original cars to wind back the years to a golden era of Formula 1.

 Images courtesy Adelaide Motorsport Festival.